 The cannabis plant contains many other phytocannabinoids, like THC, at very high concentrations.
 For those seeking the benefits of cannabis without the psychoactive effects of THC, many users turn to CBD.
 When CBD is extracted from the cannabis plant, there’s no guarantee that high amounts of THC will also be present.

-For agricultural reasons in the past, the federal government wished to distinguish the cannabis for the hemp plant.
+For agricultural reasons in the past, the federal government wished to distinguish the cannabis from the hemp plant.
 While they are the same plant, anything given the name “hemp” contains less than 0.3% THC.
 Hemp can also be known as “industrialized hemp.”

 When CBD is extracted from hemp, it results in higher concentrations of CBD without the “high” from THC (because it isn’t present in hemp legally).

 Ongoing research continues to be proposed and published.
 In order to understand the potential of CBD identified by scientists, it is equally important to know where and why so much CBD research is being conducted.

 What you might not know is that Israel is a huge proponent of cannabis research.
 The country is, without a doubt, leading the world in THC, CBD, and other cannabinoid research.